«« How To Make a Mr. Fredricksen Costume from the Movie ‘UP’. | Pedialyte Recipes for Babies and Kids »»

 So there you have it.
 All my postpartum recovery secrets revealed.
 I hope they were helpful!

 Here is the list of EVERYTHING I packed in my labor bag for my kid’s dad and myself, as well as my son’s overnight packing list when I had my daughter.
 I had everything I needed and wanted.
 Some people in the comments have said I way over packed.
-But I had everything on this list (besides the birthing ball) PLUS all of our overnight stuff, and the babies outfits and things in this suitcase.
+But I had everything on this list (besides the birthing ball) PLUS all of our overnight stuff, and the babies outfits and things in one suitcase.
 It really didn’t look ridiculous for us to come in with one suitcase and a birthing ball at all.
 We also had the car seat we brought in later.

 Are you more of a minimalist?
 If yes, this post is for you.